RIB CAGE ANATOMY

 Costal cartilages showing bars of hyaline cartilage connecting ribs to sternum providing flexibility to thoracic wall

-Costal Cartilages - Overview, Sourced from the app 3D OSTEOLOGY
+Costal Cartilages - Overview, Preview from the app.
+Licensed under CC BY-NC-ND 4.0.
+Sourced from 3D OSTEOLOGY.

-• Costal cartilages are bars of hyaline cartilage that connect the ribs to the sternum or to each other
+• Costal cartilages are bars of hyaline cartilage that connect your ribs to the sternum or to each other

-• Provide flexibility to the thoracic wall necessary for respiration
+• Provide flexibility to your thoracic wall necessary for respiration

 Connections